melvinmajor/tfe-PiSense/README.md

 Based on first feedback with Professor A. Dewulf (EPHEC), there is also interest in detecting Silicon Oxide from a client with a career.
 This will allow the customer to prevent any risk related to the presence of Silicon Oxide at a rate too high.

+> *The project is now functional under a [localhost web](localhost-web/) version with further options available on each sensors made compatible.*
+>
+> *If you want to use an external [web](web/) environment, please create your own API/database server with an online web environment.*
+> *The Raspberry Pi code has a flag to fluently send collected data to an external environment.*

 ### Goal